Odden69/dixies_doggy_daycare/README.md

 ![About Us Page](assets/images/readme_images/about_us.png)

 On this page the reader also can find opening hours and prizes.
-The about us page gives the owner an opportunity to show the daycare centres capacity in a way that she finds relevant.
+The about us page gives the owner an opportunity to present the daycare centres capacity in a way that she finds relevant.

 ### Apply Here Page
 On the apply here page an interested dog owner can fill out a form to make a preliminary application to the daycare center.
 The form contains relevant information to the daycare owner and is a base for the discussions in a future contact.
 Some of the fields are required and some are not where the required ones are marked with an asterix.